ehazlett/nginx-rt-log/readme.md

 Note: This is for the default location (`/`).
 To add to an existing block, simply add the `access_by_lua` script before the `try_files`, `root`, or `proxy_pass`.

-By default, the Redis keys are set to expire in 10 minutes.
-Depending on your traffic and your preference of to how long you want data, you can change the `r:expire(key, 600);` to a different threshold (in seconds).
+By default, the Redis keys are set to expire in 30 seconds.
+Depending on your traffic and your preference of to how long you want data, you can change the `r:expire(key, 30);` to a different threshold (in seconds).

 Note: if you want a different Redis key (other than the default `client:<ip>`) you will need to change it in `config.py` as well as in the Nginx LUA script.